arthurmorbach/16-QAM-Communication-Toolbox-in-Python/docs/rst/exemples.rst

 Exemple
 ========

 This example demonstrates the implementation of a 16-QAM communication system.
        Link: https://youtu.be/vZQu4YDwEKc

-The code follows the block diagram bellow:
+The code follows the block diagram below:

 .. image:: images/16QAM_Modulator.png
    :width: 800